Sage-Bionetworks/portalsDocs/articles/contribute_and_access_controlled_use_data.md

 ![accessing data dialog box](/assets/images/accessing_data.png)

-**Controlled Use data may not be redistributed.** Each Synapse users wishing to access Controlled Use data must individually agree to the `Conditions for Use` for that data.
+{% include warning.html content="Controlled Use data may not be redistributed." %}
+Each Synapse users wishing to access Controlled Use data must individually agree to the `Conditions for Use` for that data.

 ### Accessing Bridge Data